eranr/e2emlstorlets/README.md

 cd e2emlstorlets
 ./install.sh
 tox -e functional
+./prepare_machine.sh
 ```

 This will install Swift and Storlets on the VM together with
 a docker container that has the all the necessary packages
 for running the storlets in the repo.
 Those packages include: opencv, scikit-learn and dlib

+In addition the prepare_machine.sh will install all the necessary
+packages to run jupyter and the demo notebook.

 # Copyright Notice
 The code behind the face swap is a combination of code borrowed from